scipy/scipy.org/www/scipylib/building/windows.rst

    cd build-openblas
    git submodule update --init --recursive

 Now let's build OpenBLAS.
-Open a Cygwin terminal and change directories to the `build-openblas` folder.
+Open a MSYS2 terminal and change directories to the `build-openblas` folder.
 To make sure that we're ready to build, type the following in the terminal: